Non-Discrimination and Affirmative Action by Federal Contractors and Federally Assisted Construction Contractors (17.301)

 Appeals

-Under the Executive Order program, findings by OFCCP District and Regional Directors are subject to review by the Deputy Assistant Secretary for OFCCP.
-In the Section 503 and veterans programs, complainants may request a review by the Deputy Assistant Secretary for OFCCP within 30 days of notification of a finding of no violation, or where the Director decides not to initiate administrative or legal proceedings against the contractor.
+Under the Executive Order program, findings by OFCCP District and Regional Directors are subject to review by the Director for OFCCP.
+In the Section 503 and Veterans programs, complainants may request a review by the Director for OFCCP.
+The Director, on his or her own initiative, may reconsider the determination.
+The parties will then be notified of the final determination.

 Renewals